 When you are injured in an accident or collision, it is natural to think that you should heal fully before pursuing any legal action against the at-fault party.
 After all, the more it costs for you to fully heal, the larger your recovery may be.
 Additionally, any treatment you receive for your injuries after a settlement is reached may not be recoverable.
-However, there is a principal of law called the Statute of Limitations that everyone should understand in case they are injured at some point.
+However, there is a principle of law called the Statute of Limitations that everyone should understand in case they are injured at some point.

 The Statute of Limitations is an Illinois law that sets a time limit on how long you have to file a claim against another party.

 The Statute varies for different types of claims.
-For example, in most cases, medical malpractice and motor vehicle collision claims must be brought within two (2) years from the date the wrong doing occurred.
+For example, in most cases, medical malpractice and motor vehicle collision claims must be brought within two (2) years from the date the wrongdoing occurred.
 Any claims brought after this two (2) year period will not be allowed to be heard within a court of law and no defendant is likely to settle following this period of time.
 This means it is critically important to get a complaint on file prior to the expiration of the applicable statute of limitations.

 There are a few exceptions which may allow the time frame to be expanded.